Banat Swabians: Banat and the Danube Swabians

-Origins and recruitment
+History

+19th century

 Immigrants were encouraged to settle in the Banat by the Austrian emperors in the 18th century to repopulate a frontier province bordering the Turkish empire, and to add ethnic European Christians to the population of the newly occupied region.
 The Germans were offered free land and the privilege of keeping their language and religion.
+Some were able to move into existing houses that had been abandoned by previous occupants.
 The Crown was seeking Roman Catholic immigrants, as were the Italian and the Spanish colonists who had come to the region.
 Most of the German settlers came from Alsace-Lorraine, Austria, Bavaria, Franconia, and the Palatinate.
 A small group can be traced to Middle Germany.
 However, comparatively few came from the Swabian regions of what was then known as Further Austria.
 It is unclear how the group came to be called the Banat Swabians, but it is probably because the majority registered and embarked from the Swabian city of Ulm.
 They were transported on the Ulmer Schachteln (barges) down the Danube to Budapest or Belgrade, whence they set off on foot for their new homes.

+The colonists were generally the younger sons of poor farming families, who saw little chance of success at home.
+Under Maria Theresa, they received financial support and long-term tax relief.

+However, most of the Banat was low-lying swampland unsuitable for growing food, so colonists had to build a robust irrigation system that eventually transformed the land.
+Farmers in the area grew corn, grain, hemp, tobacco, and sunflowers.
+Banaters also cultivated mulberries and silkworms.